Organizing

 How We Do It

-• We have helped over 100 workers with Deferred Action for Labor Enforcement (DALE) application training and many of them have received their permits or are in the process of receiving this essential protection for immigrant and undocumented workers fighting labor abuse at their workplaces.
+We have helped hundreds of workers with Deferred Action for Labor Enforcement (DALE) application training and many of them have received their permits or are in the process of receiving this essential protection for immigrant and undocumented workers fighting labor abuse at their workplaces.

 There are many ways that workers can come together to fight for change in their workplaces.
 We’re here to support in any way we can so that they feel confident building the power necessary to take on the boss.